henrikbossart/courseTracker/README.md

 String stringURL = "http://138.197.33.171/php/" + filename.trim();
 ```

-!!!Until July 2017, you just have to install the Android app on your phone, and not change anything, server will be up until then!!!
+!!!Until July 2017, you just have to install the .apk on your phone, and not change anything, server will be up until then!!!

 To the location where you have put the php folder inside the server folder.